anthonyhumphreys/react-hooks-blog/content/posts/2020-05-09--useLocalStorage/index.md

 author: Anthony Humphreys
 ---

-For day 3 of my #100DaysOfCode challenge I thought I would expand and polish a hook I previously wrote (adapted from several examples on line) which wraps the useState hook and persists state in localStorage or sessionStorage depending on use case.
+For day 3 of my #100DaysOfCode challenge I thought I would expand and polish a hook I previously wrote (adapted from several examples online such as [this one](https://medium.com/@andrewgbliss/react-custom-hook-uselocalstorage-afbde976c72b)) which wraps the useState hook and persists state in localStorage or sessionStorage depending on use case.

 The hook conforms to a mix of the localStorage and useState API.